Flores Chaviano: Professor

 Along with his artistic work, Flores Chaviano has developed an important labor in the musical education field.
 He was a professor at the Conservatorio "Esteban Salas" of Santiago de Cuba, professor of guitar in the Escuela Nacional de Arte (ENA), the "Amadeo Roldán" Conservatory and the Instituto Superior de Artes (ISA) of Havana.
 He has also offered contemporary guitar courses at the "Manuel de Falla Courses" in Granada, the Florida International University, the Cátedra "Andrés Segovia" at the Beijing Conservatory, the University of Puerto Rico, the Universidad de Salamanca, the Superior Conservatories of Madrid, Granada and Murcia in Spain the Conservatorio Superior de México and the Superior Conservatories of Rostock and Berlin in Germany.
 Flores Chaviano currently teaches guitar and chamber music at the Conservatorio Profesional "Federico Moreno Torroba" of Madrid.

-For his long and fruitful career as composer, guitarist, professor and conductor, Flores Chaviano is one of the most prestigious and representative Cuban musicians within the Spanish contemporary musical panorama.
-His work is highly valued by the Spanish specialized musical critique as by the modern musical composers and performers.
+From his career as composer, guitarist, professor and conductor, Flores Chaviano has been called "one of the most prestigious and representative Cuban musicians within the Spanish contemporary musical panorama."
+His work is praised by specialized Spanish musical critics as well as by modern composers and performers.